 Disposable razors don’t have to be as disposable as we think they are.
 If a disposable razor is properly taken care of it will maintain its sharpness for a longer period of time.
 Here are some ways you can make a disposable razor last longer:

-Step 2: After rinsing the razor with water use an old toothbrush or a small brush to thoroughly scrub the blades of the disposable razor.
+After rinsing the razor with water using an old toothbrush or a small brush to thoroughly scrub the blades of the disposable razor.
 This step will loosen up any salt and other particles that could cause the blades to corrode.

-Note: Make sure that you don’t tap the blade end on the cloth because this can also result in blades getting dull due to friction with cloth fibres.
+Make sure that you don’t tap the blade end on the cloth because this can also result in blades getting dull due to friction with cloth fibers.

 By adding these simple steps to your post-shaving routine you can make your disposable razor last a lot longer and keep the blades from corrosion.